CarlosLeyvaAyala/skimpify-framework/SKSE/Plugins/Skimpify Framework/README.md

 ## Names are discarded

-All name fields (`"name"`, `"nextN"` and `"prevN"`) are there so we humans know which armor an entry refers to when we make manual changes.
+All name fields (`"name"` and `"nextN"`) are there so we humans know which armor an entry refers to when we make manual changes.

-The framework doesn't need those and they're discarded, so there's no problem if you use patches that rename your armors (if you carefully look at some files, you may have noticed some of my armors were renamed, in fact).
+The framework doesn't need those and they're discarded, so there's no problem if you use patches that rename your armors (if you carefully look at some files, you may have noticed some of my armors were renamed by me, in fact).

 # Incompatibilities
 This framework only cares about esp filenames and FormIDs to determine which armor is which.\